-Students who are billed for qualified educational expenses and/or who receive financial aid in the form of scholarships, tuition waivers and grants (within a calendar year) may be issued a 1098-T form.
+Students who are billed for qualified educational expenses and/or who receive financial aid in the form of scholarships, tuition credits and grants (within a calendar year) may be issued a 1098-T form.
 The form is intended to assist you in the preparation of your federal income tax return.

 Why You May Not Have Received A 1098-T